airicyu/rest-contract-server/README.md

 ## Consumer-driven contracts

-`rest-in-contract` is a product to let you embrace **[Consumer-driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)**.
+Rest-in-contract Project is a product to let you embrace **[Consumer-driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)**.
 It is REST in nature so that it fits for integrating with all kind of programming languages.

 ### General Story for REST API providers/consumers in Consumer-driven contracts